IPL-UV/pvl8dagans/README.md

 This repo contains the code of publication:

-> [1]G. Mateo-Garcia, V. Laparra, D. Lopez-Puigdollers, and L. Gomez-Chova, “Cross-Sensor Adversarial Domain Adaptation of Landsat-8 and Proba-V images for Cloud Detection,” IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, pp. 1–1, 2020, doi: 10.1109/JSTARS.2020.3031741. [link](https://doi.org/10.1109/JSTARS.2020.3031741)
+> [1] G. Mateo-Garcia, V. Laparra, D. Lopez-Puigdollers, and L. Gomez-Chova, “Cross-Sensor Adversarial Domain Adaptation of Landsat-8 and Proba-V images for Cloud Detection,” IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, pp. 1–1, 2020, doi: 10.1109/JSTARS.2020.3031741. [paper](https://doi.org/10.1109/JSTARS.2020.3031741)

 Additional results can be found at https://isp.uv.es/projects/cloudsat/pvl8dagans